The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Every improvement is tracked for 30 days

-Clear evidence of what works = repeatable process
+Clear evidence of what works becomes a repeatable process.

 Let’s be precise about what monthly efficiency upgrades create vs. traditional “big improvement” approaches.